 If you don’t intend to use your speaker in extreme conditions or to entertain guests, we recommend a versatile speaker and a budget of around $100-150 USD.
 This is the sweet spot for portable Bluetooth speakers, and you can get plenty of bang for your buck, especially if you feel comfortable buying a used or renewed product.

-One of the most successful Bluetooth speaker lines is the JBL Flip, with the current flagship being the JBL Flip 5.
-This cylindrical speaker fits into nearly any cupholder or backpack holster and features anything you could want for daily listening.
-It has an IPX7 build, solid battery life, USB-C charging, and is a great all ‘rounder.
-JBL includes a lanyard with its Flip 5, so you can easily clip it onto a hiking bag or tent.
-The JBL Flip 6 will hit the US market in December 2021.
+One of the most successful Bluetooth speaker lines is the JBL Flip, with the current flagship being the JBL Flip 7.
+This cylindrical speaker fits into nearly any cupholder or backpack holster and features everything you could want for daily listening.
+It has an IP68 build, solid battery life, audio over USB-C, and is a great all-arounder.
+JBL includes both a carabiner and a loop attachment, so you can easily clip it onto a hiking bag or nearby tree branch when out in the wild.

 Smart speakers can be Bluetooth speakers too